A completed application form stating the requested load

 For a new connection/meter installation, 3-6 working days are required.

 The following categories of customers are eligible for this special tariff provided they are Cypriot citizens or citizens of other Member Country of the European Union or the European Economic Area or citizens with equal rights to the above, who are legally residing in the areas controlled by the Republic of Cyprus:1 Large families.
 For the purpose of this tariff large family is defined as a family that receives Child Benefit from the Welfare Benefits Administration Service of the Ministry of Labour, Welfare and Social Insurance for three or more dependent children and with an annual combined family income of up to €51.258.
 The annual combined family income criterion is increased by €5.126 for every additional child over the number of four.
 2. Public Assistance recipients from the Social Welfare Services of the Ministry of Labour, Welfare and Social Insurance.3.
 Beneficiaries of Guaranteed Minimum Income provided by the Welfare Benefits Administration Service of the Ministry of Labour, Welfare and Social Insurance.4.
 Beneficiaries of Severe Motor Disability Allowance from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
 5. Beneficiaries of Care Allowance for Quadriplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
-6. Beneficiaries of Care Allowance for Paraplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+6. Beneficiaries of Care Allowance for Paraplegic Persons from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.7.
+Hemodialysis patients who are beneficiaries of the Mobility Allowance from the Department for Social Inclusion of Persons with Disabilities of the Ministry of Labour, Welfare and Social Insurance.
+8. People suffering from multiple sclerosis (ms) who are registered members of Cyprus Multiple Sclerosis Association.

 The above are eligible for the special tariff (code 08) provided that the electricity bill is in their name or in that of their spouse.
 The application form must be completed by the person in whose name the electricity supply is registered.